5calls/5calls/Readme.md

 Our goal is to keep the pages fast, publish the info that people read first statically in html so it renders ~immediately and then load any dynamic content in small components on the page afterwards.

-## First make sure you're using the old node 16
+## first make sure you're using the old node 16
 - Can use a package manager like [nvm](https://github.com/nvm-sh/nvm)
 - Then: `nvm use 16`